This one easy tip can change the entire day for working momsMay 10, 2021

 More power to you if you can legitimately come up with a valid reason for staring at your screen.
 My guess is you’re actually stressing yourself out even more than if your phone wasn’t in your hands.

-Here’s what having your phone in bed does
+Here’s what having your phone in bed does to keep you feeling like an overwhelmed working mom:

 - If you’re looking at or answering emails, it keeps you in work mode and you never have a chance to fully disengage.